sarifrey/PyBer-Ridesharing-Analysis/README.md

 ## Summary/ Recommendtions

-Based on my findings and the statisical insights..
+Based on the analsysis and its results recomendations to Pyber would be:
 Three business recomendations